EwelinaKopacz/Multi-Step-Form-React/README.md

 # Multi Step Form - React

 ## About the project:
-The aim of this project was created multi step form with styling using Styled Components.
-Design is based on Neumorphism style.
-Creating this form I focus on writing a small components, which I can use to build my application and using in another project in the future - reusable code.
+The aim of the project was to create multi step form with some styling added to it by using Styled Components.
+Design part is based on Neumorphism style.
+When creating this form, I focused on writing a small components, which I can use to build my application and later to use them in another future projects - reusable code.

-My form contains 3 step, simulating register to the shop.
+My form contains 3 steps which simulate registering to the shop.
 Each step is in a separated files and inputs are created based on a JSON file.
-Additionally I am using information from those files to check data in the form.
+Additionally, I have used information from those files to check data in the form.
 Functions and state are transferred to another component using props.

 My form contains elements like:
 * inputs type: text, number